SimonKudsk/P6_IoT/README.md

 - `telegraf`: The data collector.
 This is used to collect the data from the MQTT broker and send it to the InfluxDB database.
 - `influxdb`: The time-series database.
 This is used to store the data from the CDA device.
 - `grafana`: The dashboard.
 This is used to visualize the data from the InfluxDB database.
 - `nodered`: The flow-based programming tool.
-This is used to create the flows for the CDA device.
-It is also used to create the dashboard for the CDA device.
+This is used to simulate the CDA device and send data to the MQTT broker.

 More can be read, including setup, in the [readme](server/README.md) in the `server` folder.